 Any program striving towards addressing tobacco use through policy, system, and environmental changes efforts will have knowledge to glean from the experience, successes and challenges of projects from California’s CTG sites.

-Larry Cohen is founder and Executive Director of Prevention Institute, a national nonprofit center that has helped to shape the way that the country thinks about health and prevention: improving community conditions and taking action to build resilience and to prevent illness, injury and violence before they occur.
-Prevention Institute…
+Larry Cohen is founder and Executive Director of Prevention Institute, a national nonprofit that helps shape the way the country thinks about health: improving community conditions and taking action to support health, safety, and equity in the first place.
+Larry works with communities to address health inequities and has advanced…

 Manager, Health Education Unit